MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

   5.1 and below, the default encoding is different from VSCode's.
 - Another editor has opened and overwritten the file in a new encoding.
 This often happens with the ISE.
-- The file is checked into source control (like git) in a different encoding to what VSCode or PowerShell expects.
-This can happen when collaborators edit files with an editor with a different encoding configurations.
+- The file is checked into source control in an encoding that is different from what VSCode or PowerShell expects.
+This can happen when collaborators use editors with different encoding configurations.

 ### How to tell when you have encoding issues